 3) Move around gentle rocks or branches that could damage your gear or catch on an obstacle before you cast your line out into open water.
 Float away all debris before casting again for best results.

-4)If you’re using braided fishing lines use a fluorocarbon leader to avoid twisting and knotting of the line when fighting bigger fish since braids are stiffer than monofilaments.
-You can also try using a leader if you are fishing where there’s heavy cover.
+4)If you’re using braided fishing lines use a fluorocarbon leader to avoid twisting and knotting the line when fighting bigger fish since braids are stiffer than monofilaments.
+You can also try using a leader if you are fishing where there’s the heavy cover.